WE ARE CURRENTLY TAKING ON SEVERAL NEW COORDINATORS AROUND THE COUNTRY. PLEASE CHECK BACK IN A FEW DAYS TO SEE THE FULL LINEUP!

 Training and Behaviour Team / Area Coordinator - Kent

-Lorraine is the newest member of the BTR team.
-She looks after Kent and has many years experience running a Rescue in the past, working a lot with rescued and retired Greyhounds.
+Lorraine looks after the Kent area and has many years experience running a Rescue in the past, working a lot with rescued and retired Greyhounds.
 She is a qualified professional behaviourist, which means she is also well qualified to help with dogs that need rehabilitation or behavioural help and support.